 Despite the significant upheaval caused by coronavirus, the University has continued to perform its vital role of delivering world-class teaching and research.
 As we continue the 2020/21 academic year and adjust to new ways of delivering teaching and undertaking research, our first priority remains the health, safety and wellbeing of our people.

-The University will continue to review the measures to keep our community safe and its COVID-19 emergency response status in light of Government and local health authority advice.
+We will continue to review the measures to keep our community safe and our COVID-19 emergency response status in light of Government and local health authority advice.

 Thank you for your ongoing cooperation and understanding during this challenging and uncertain time.

 **NEW 16 July 2021** University arrangements after 19 July

 The UK Government has now confirmed that it plans to move to Step 4 of its Roadmap for lifting COVID-19 restrictions on Monday 19 July.
 However, with rates of COVID-19 in Oxford 70% above the national average, all staff and students working and studying on site should continue to follow all existing University health guidance.
 Staff should carry on following Return to On-site Working principles, and the Return to On-site Working webpage has been updated to reflect the latest position.
 This position will be kept under constant review in coming weeks and will adapt as the local and national situation evolves.

 Clarification on work-related travel following local travel advice

 University staff can continue to travel when required for work purposes, following the government announcement this week that it is giving Oxford additional support in light of very high numbers of COVID-19 cases in the city.

 As part of the additional support, people in Oxford are advised to be cautious about non-essential travel in and out of the city to help stop the spread of the virus.
 However, there are no restrictions on travelling for work purposes; and pre-arranged travel, including holidays and conferences, can go ahead.
 The Government recommends getting tested for COVID-19 before travelling to help protect those most vulnerable.